Facebook sees earnings grow but warns Apple iOS changes could hurt business

 Facebook saw revenue jump 33% in the fourth quarter as businesses relied on social networks to attract customers stuck at home because of the coronavirus pandemic.
 The company warned, however, that privacy changes to Apple's popular iOS mobile operating system could weigh on its ad business in the future.

-"We had a strong end to the year as people and businesses continued to use our services during these challenging times," Facebook CEO and co-founder Mark Zuckerberg said in a statement.
+"As COVID continued to keep many of us apart and at home, people and businesses continued relying on our services to stay in touch and create economic opportunity," Facebook CEO and co-founder Mark Zuckerberg said during a call with analysts on Wednesday.

 Facebook's growth comes as the social network faces the threat of new regulation, which could crimp its business.
 Democrats and Republicans have proposed making changes to Section 230, a federal law that shields internet companies from lawsuits for content their users post.
 Republicans complain that Facebook censors conservative speech, while Democrats say it doesn't do enough to combat hate speech.
 The company has denied claims of political bias and has been improving its AI to detect hate speech.

-In its earnings release, Facebook didn't comment on its controversial ban of now-former Donald Trump, which took place after his supporters stormed the US Capitol in a deadly insurrection on Jan.
-6. The ban, which touch place after the fourth quarter had ended, is being reviewed by Facebook's independent oversight board.
+In its earnings release, Facebook didn't comment on its controversial ban of President Donald Trump, which took place after his supporters stormed the US Capitol in a deadly insurrection on Jan.
+6. The ban, which took place after the fourth quarter had ended, is being reviewed by Facebook's independent oversight board.

+Meanwhile, Facebook is trying to reduce the amount of political content people see on their News Feed because users don't want politics to dominate their experience on the social network.
+The social network also plans to stop recommending civic and political groups to users in "the long term" and expanding that to other countries outside of the US, Zuckerberg said.

+"We'll have to balance this carefully because we have a deep commitment to free expression.
+So I believe that if people want to be able to discuss this stuff or join groups there, they should certainly be able to do that," he said.

 Debra Aho Williamson, an analyst with eMarketer, said US and Canadian users might be spending more time on other social media apps.
 "One logical destination is TikTok, which has grown rapidly in 2020 and has some of the strongest user engagement, in terms of time spent, among all the social platforms we follow," she said.